AlltidSemester1337/chef-web-backend/README.md

 ## Support, feature request, question etc

 This project is owned and currently operated and maintained by [Humlekotte Konsultbolag](https://www.humlekotte.nu).
-Any questions or request access token for closed beta reach out via email [humlekottekonsult@gmail.com](mailto:humlekottekonsult@gmail.com)
+Any questions or request user for closed beta reach out via email [humlekottekonsult@gmail.com](mailto:humlekottekonsult@gmail.com)